 Are you planning on moving across the country?
 Whether you’re moving out of Florida or moving to Florida, it’s finally happening.
-Life is taking you to a completely different state, maybe even across the country?
+Life is taking you to a completely different state, and maybe even to the other side of the country.
 You’re changing your home, your job, and your friends.
-You’ve taken the leap, and now you just have to figure out exactly what that entails.
-Exactly how does one move across states?
+You decided to take the leap, and now you have to figure out exactly what that entails.
+So exactly how does one move across states?

-Relax.
-We know it may sound overwhelming, even intimidating, to make such a big move, but you’re not alone.
+First, relax.
+We know it may sound overwhelming and even intimidating to make such a big move, but you’re not alone.
 Thousands of people move across the country every year, and more often than not, their move is not nearly as scary as they thought it would be.
-With a bit of planning and a lot of communicating, your out-of-state move will be the perfect start to your new beginning.
+With a bit of planning and a lot of communication, your out-of-state move will be the perfect start to your new beginning.

 Check out our list of everything you need to know before your big move.

-Start with research.
-The thing about such a big move is that it requires even a bigger amount of research.
+One thing you need to dedicate plenty of time to when you’re planning a big move is research.
 Depending on how much time you have before the move, you’ll have to start your research ASAP.
 If you are hiring a professional moving company, you’ll have to start researching:

 - The types of services they offer

 - Moving insurances available